cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture13.md

-# The Structure of Classical Fluids
+# The structure of classical fluids

 ## Recommended textbooks